Common Experience Program Rollout

 Year 1 focus: research + foundational standards

-In Year 1 (2024), CE focused primarily on software experiences and established an initial set of standards optimized for the fulfillment environment—accounting for device variability, lighting conditions, screen size/quality, sound usage, and accessibility.
+In Year 1 (2024), CE focused on software experiences and establishing a baseline for fulfillment environments—accounting for device variability, lighting, screen quality, sound usage, and accessibility constraints.

 Reusable primitives to accelerate delivery

-For Operators, CE prioritized scalable primitives that could unlock faster development across tools.
-In parallel with Associate workflow work, we initiated design and development of primitives like Tables, Data Visualization, and Filters to accelerate interface development in Flow Management Hub (FMH).
+For Operator workflows, CE prioritized primitives that could unlock faster delivery across multiple tools.
+In parallel with Associate workflow work, the team initiated primitives such as Tables, Data Visualization, and Filters to accelerate interface development in Flow Management Hub (FMH).

 Adoption mechanisms